iLnitsuJ/VirtualPetSimulator/README.md

 ## Phase 4: Tasks implemented

 - Added event log to keep record of all actions.

-## Reflection & improvement:
+## Reflection & improvement on programming practices:
 I think I could've refactored out the pet class, and just have player with access to a collection of animal instead.
 Right now pet class acts as a way to choose to produce either Cat/Dog objects.
 However, I could modify animal class so that a type parameter is passed in when constructing an animal object which leads to choosing the specified